satsummit/landscape/app/_sections/3-capture/1-resolution-considerations.md

 ## Spatial/ Temporal Resolution Trade offs

-Sensors typically trade spatial resolution for temporal resolution, but it has been difficult historically to maximize both.
+Sensors typically trade spatial resolution for temporal resolution and, it has been difficult historically to maximize both.
 Sensors that have a high spatial resolution often cover a smaller area than a sensor with lower spatial resolution.
 With a smaller field of view, it takes longer to cover the same area, thus as spatial resolution increases, temporal resolution decreases.
 However, new microsatellite constellations are beginning to change this precedent.
 Large constellations of small satellites with high resolution sensors allow for rapid revisit of a site while still providing quality imagery.

 Freely available imagery (e.g., Landsat, Sentinel, MODIS) tends to either have a revisit time measured in days (1-4 days) with resolution in the hundreds of meters (300m-500m), or a revisit time measured in weeks (10-20 days) with resolutions in the tens of meters (10m-30m).